Isiah Thomas

 Thomas played college basketball for the Indiana Hoosiers, leading them to the 1981 NCAA championship as a sophomore and declaring for the NBA draft.
 He was taken as the second overall pick by the Pistons in the 1981 NBA draft, and played for them his entire career, while leading the "Bad Boys" to the 1988–89 and 1989–90 NBA championships.

-After his playing career, he was an executive with the Toronto Raptors, a television commentator, an executive with the Continental Basketball Association, head coach of the Indiana Pacers, and an executive and head coach for the New York Knicks.
-He was later the men's basketball coach for the Florida International University (FIU) Golden Panthers for three seasons from 2009 to 2012.
-In early May 2015, amidst controversy, Thomas was named president and part owner of the Knicks' WNBA sister team, the New York Liberty, subsequent to the re-hiring of Thomas's former Pistons teammate, Bill Laimbeer, as the team's coach.
+Following his playing career, Thomas was an executive with the Toronto Raptors, a television commentator, the owner of the Continental Basketball Association, the head coach of the Indiana Pacers, and an executive and head coach for the New York Knicks.
+He later served as men's basketball coach for the Florida International University (FIU) Golden Panthers for three seasons from 2009 to 2012.
+Thomas was a president and part owner of the Knicks' WNBA sister team, the New York Liberty, from 2015 to 2019.

 Early life

-The youngest of nine children, Thomas was born on April 30, 1961, in Chicago, Illinois, and grew up in the city's West Side.
+Isiah Lord Thomas III is the son of Isiah Thomas II and Mary Thomas.
+The youngest of 9 children, Thomas was born on April 30, 1961, in Chicago, Illinois, and grew up in the city's West Side.
 He started playing basketball at age three and would dribble and shoot baskets as the halftime entertainment at Catholic Youth Organization games.

+Thomas's father, Isiah Thomas II, was an army veteran wounded in the Battle of Saipan.
+He later attended trade school, eventually becoming the first black supervisor at International Harvester in Chicago.
+When the plant closed, the only work he could find was as a janitor; the family fell into hardship.
+Isiah Thomas II left the family when Isiah was a young child.

-He attended Our Lady of Sorrows School and St. Joseph High School in Westchester, which was a 90-minute commute from his home.
+Isiah Thomas III attended Our Lady of Sorrows School and St. Joseph High School in Westchester, which was a 20-minute commute from his home.
 Playing under coach Gene Pingatore, he led St. Joseph to the state finals in his junior year and was considered one of the top college prospects in the country.